Emmy042/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists -- list files in the parent directory and /boot 12-file-type -- this script gets a file type 13-symbolic-link -- this script makes a symbolic link
+11-lists -- list files in the parent directory and /boot 12-file-type -- this script gets a file type 13-symbolic-link -- this script makes a symbolic link 14-copy-html -- this script copies all files with .html